Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/02-rpi-hat-assembly.md

 *	<Highlight color={colors.teal}>HAT</Highlight>

 :::note
-Depending on if you are using a Raspberry Pi Zero (the tinier Raspberry Pi), or Raspberry Pi A or B (the full and 3/4 size), the placement of the hex nuts will be slightly different.
+Depending on if you are using a Raspberry Pi Zero (the right-most Raspberry Pi displayed), or Raspberry Pi A or B (the full and 3/4 size), the placement of the hex nuts will be slightly different.
 See below:
 :::

 </AssemblyInstructionBlock>